anycable/docs.anycable.io/docs/js/authentication.md

 ## Refresh expired tokens

-Tokens expire; sessions outlive them.
-The server checks the token when a connection is established, so the typical failure is a client reconnecting after a network blip with a token that has expired in the meantime.
+The server checks the token only when a connection is established.
+The typical
+failure: a client reconnects after a network interruption, and its token has expired in the meantime.
 The server rejects it with the reason `token_expired`, and the SDK can then fetch a fresh token and reconnect on its own.
 Provide a `tokenRefresher` function:

 ```js
 // cable.js